pidren/site/head/content/about.md

 - Leading greater SRE culture adoption within the company
 - Defining quarterly and yearly goals for both short and long term planning

----

-## How to reach me
-I am allergic to social media, so the best way to reach me is via email or a message on LinkedIn.
-I would love to get to know you better and chat about all things SRE!